What Ways Of Being Are You Choosing?

 Ways Of BEING Model

 As we expanded our list of Ways, we found it increasingly difficult to identify the most situationally appropriate Ways to focus on.
-Fortunately, the Ways group naturally into core focus areas.
-Our evolving model emerged from these natural groupings.
+Fortunately, the Ways naturally group into core focus areas.
+Our evolving model emerged from these natural patterns.

 - The Ways In The Inner Ring reflect aspects of your core presenting Ways of Being.